-- A close-fitting long, or short sleeve shirt combined with close fitting shorts or tights that: - a.
+- In special circumstances identified by the coach, a tight form fitting long sleeve shirt will be permitted however short sleeved shirts combined with close fitting shorts or tights that: short sleeve shirt combined with close fitting shorts or tights that: - a.
 Meet the aforementioned singlet colour requirements. - b.
 Are free of pockets, zippers or any other elements capable of causing injury or disrupting competition.